NLnetLabs/rpki-doc/source/routinator/running.rst

 offer HTTPS natively.
 If this is a requirement, you can for example run Routinator behind an `nginx <https://www.nginx.com>`_ reverse proxy.

-Also, the HTTP server also provides paths that allow you to monitor Routinator, so it may be desirable to have the HTTP server running alongside the RTR server.
+Lastly, the HTTP server provides paths that allow you to monitor Routinator, so it may be desirable to have HTTP running alongside the RTR server.
 For more information, please refer to the :ref:`doc_routinator_monitoring` section.

 Running the RTR Service